giuseppe-messi/python-online-shop-ordering-system/README.md

 store.delete_item(1)
 ```

-After the store has been populated, we can create a customer!
+After the store has been populated, we can create a customer instance!

 ```Python
 giuseppe = Customer(